 It was this peaceful setting and stunning views that made us fall in love with this new build villa.

 The villa has a VERY large pool and terrace area.
-There are 8 wooden sun loungers with cushions, 5 parasols and a table and chairs so that you are able to enjoy the views and the large swimming pool. (pool shared with Airhouse Villa hence lower rental charge) - the neighbouring villa is not being let this year so the pool (except for August) can be classed as private
+There are 8 wooden sun loungers with cushions, 5 parasols and a table and chairs so that you are able to enjoy the views and the large swimming pool. (pool shared with Airhouse Villa hence lower rental charge) - the neighbouring villa is not being let this year so the pool (except for August) can be classed as private.
+Beach towels are available for use.

 There is also a separate patio area with raised flower beds where you can sit quietly enjoying the shade reading a book.